MewsSystems/gitbook-connector-api/operations/finance.md

 ## Get all bills

-Returns all bills, possible filtered by customers, identifiers and other filters.
+Returns all bills, possibly filtered by customers, identifiers and other filters.

 ### Request